Agricultural Microbials Market

 -

-Pest proliferation - Changes in temperature and humidity create favorable conditions for the proliferation of pests and diseases, leading to higher incidences of infestations and outbreaks in agricultural fields.
+Diseases and Pest proliferation - Changes in temperature and humidity create favorable conditions for the proliferation of pests and diseases, leading to higher incidences of infestations and outbreaks in agricultural fields.
 Warmer temperatures can accelerate the reproductive rates of pests, shorten generation times, and expand their geographic ranges, posing a greater threat to crop health and productivity.
-Similarly, altered precipitation patterns can create moisture stress or waterlogging conditions that exacerbate disease development in crops.
+Altered precipitation patterns can create moisture stress or waterlogging conditions that exacerbate disease development in crops.

 Climate variability influences the phenology and behavior of insect pests, affecting their life cycles, migration patterns, and interactions with host plants.
 Changes in temperature can synchronize pest emergence with susceptible crop stages, leading to intensified pest pressure and yield losses.
 Additionally, altered precipitation patterns may affect the availability of breeding sites and food sources for pests, influencing their population dynamics and spatial distribution.